 If you’ve ever booked a flight that departs the UK, you may have noticed that there’s a rather hefty departure tax that you need to pay on both commercial and award bookings.

-The UK Air Passenger Duty (APD) is a departure tax that adds up to £156 ($289) to the cost of your ticket!
+The UK Air Passenger Duty (APD) is a departure tax that adds up to £185 (~AU$324) to the cost of your ticket!
 Luckily there are a few ways to avoid paying the expensive Air Passenger Duty.

 The exact rate depends on the distance you’re travelling from the UK and your class of travel.
-The rates for short-haul flights are £13 ($24) per Economy passenger and £26 ($48) for passengers in any higher class of travel (i.e. Premium Economy, Business or First class).
-Short-haul flights are defined as travel to a country whose capital city is less than 2,000 miles from London.
-This includes travel to all countries in Europe, as well as northern Africa, Turkey, Greenland and western Russia.
+The rates for short-haul flights are £13 (~AU$23) per Economy passenger and £26 (~AU$46) for passengers in any higher class of travel (i.e. Premium Economy, Business or First class).
+There is also a much higher rate that applies to private jets.

 The UK Air Passenger Duty can quickly add up to hundreds or even thousands of dollars, especially if you’re travelling as a family.
 So, how can you avoid paying this tax?